I. INTRODUCTION

 a.
 Commitment to God

 God, in His wonderful grace, chose Israel to be His people.
 In His mercy, He literally inundated them with divine grace and blessing.
 In Deuteronomy 6:3-5, He told them, "Hear therefore, O Israel, and observe to do it, that it may be well with thee, and that ye may increase mightily, as the LORD God of thy fathers hath promised thee, in the land that floweth with milk and honey.
-Hear, O Israel: The LORD our God is one LORD: And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might. " In other words, God was saying, "Israel, if you are going to hold true to the faith, you must love Me with all your heart, soul, and might. "
+Hear, O Israel: The LORD our God is one LORD: And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might. " In other words, God was saying, "Israel, if you are going to hold true to the faith, you must love Me with all your heart, soul, and might. "b.
+Conversation About God

 You are to love God in the same way.
 You are to love Him more than you love your car, house, job, money, wardrobe, or anything else.
 I once read a convicting, classic book on loving God by Bernard of Clairvaux.
 He said, "I have three great desires in my soul: to remember God, to contemplate God, and to love God. " How many of us are like that?
 If we were asked to list the three great desires of our soul, I wonder if those are what they would be.